CodeYourFuture/syllabus-archive/react/overall-learning-objectives.md

   - Can be submitted, triggering an update in the app

 <!-- TODO: use this to make a rubric? -->

+For advanced students, some further objectives would be:

+- Use class components instead of function components/Hooks
+- Explain why React state is used over plain old JavaScript variables

 ## Out of scope